Campus Parking Regulations

 - RED — La Salle Hall

-- YELLOW — Half of the lot behind Page Theatre, East of Ice Arena, North of Gostomski Field House
+- YELLOW — Lot behind Page Theatre & East of Ice Arena

 Commuter Student Lot and Regulations